kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Enter a full description in **Long Name**.
 Spaces are fine.
 For example "Darley Moor R1 40min +1lap CW faster group"
 1. Fill in the location and **Date** fields.
 1. For **Discipline**, enter "HPV"
 1. **Race #** should be set to the number of the race in that event (day of racing).
 For example, if you're splitting the field into fast and slow groups, the first race of the second round would be race #3.
+'0' is permitted, and may be useful if you want to run an unofficial race to test the timing tags.
 1. **Scheduled start** is the published start time, don't worry if the race starts a bit late (this will be noted in the results automatically).
 1. Race minutes should be set to the nominal length of the race.
 (NB. for a criterium, this should be set considerably longer.)
 1. Set **Organiser** to your name.